clebert/cybernaut/docs/overview/testing-with-docker.md

 ## Docker Compose

-You can also run Cybernaut tests by using [docker compose][docker-compose].
+You can also run Cybernaut tests by using [Docker Compose][docker-compose].

 *Note: In order to use this, an additional dependency, docker-compose is required.*